Blackmon’s 10th inning homer lifts Rockies past Dodgers 6-5

 The Rockies scored an unearned run in the bottom of the fifth.
 Second baseman Chris Taylor lost Garrett Hampson’s two-out popup in the sun for an error, allowing Owings to score from second base and tie the game at 2.

-Blackmon gave the Rockies an early lead with an RBI single in the first inning but Turner hit a two-run homer off Jon Gray in the third.
+Blackmon gave the Rockies an early lead with an RBI single in the first inning, but Turner hit a two-run homer off Gray in the third.

 David Price, who has split time between starting and relieving this season, opened the game for the Dodgers and went a season-high four innings, allowing one run on two hits.
+FINISHING TOUCH

+It was the second game-ending home run and third game-ending hit this season for Blackmon.
+He joined Dante Bichette as the only players in Rockies history with three game-ending hits in a single season.
+Blackmon now has seven career game-ending hits.
+Five of them have been home runs, tying him with Bichette for second in team history behind Todd Helton’s seven.

 MOVIN’ ON UP